Sciss/Patterns/README.md

 ## requirements / installation

-This project currently builds against Scala 2.12, 2.11 using sbt 0.13.
+This project currently builds against Scala 2.12, 2.11 using sbt.

 To link to it: